Last Updated: February 28, 2023

 Typically, the diving points across the USA do not cover the equipment rental costs in their pricing.
-In contrast to this, international diving companies offer a complete package deal, which covers both the diving and rental costs.
+In contrast to this, many international diving companies offer a complete package deal, which covers everything from the dive trips and rental costs to tipping.

 Popular Diving Spots in the USA

-- California: You may spend somewhere around $100 to $150 for one person for a one-tank dive here.
+- California: You may spend somewhere around $100 to $150 per person for a one-tank dive in California.
 Whereas, a two-tank dive will cost between $200 and $250 per person.

 - South Carolina: Diving in South Carolina may roughly cost you anywhere between $80 and $120 for one person, that too for two-tank dives.

-- Florida: In Florida, a one-tank dive is priced in the per person range of $50 to $80.
+- Florida: A one-tank dive in Florida is priced in the per person range of $50 to $80.
 Here, a two-tank dive will cost you roughly $65, whereas a three-tank one costs $90.